craigyjp/reSEMble-MIDI-to-CV/README.md

 The interface also responds to pitch bend and the range can be set from 0-12 semitones.

+Aftertouch depth of the LFO to the FM

+Mod Wheel depth of the LFO to the FM.

 Gate and trigger outputs are +5V

+LFO MIDI Sync option.

+Top, Bottom, Last note priority in mono mode.

 Digital glide is also included in mono mode.